graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 We then use the previously fetched book to get the `authorId` and then look for that specific author in the same way we look for a specific book.

-# Try our the API
+# Try out the API
 This is all needed to actually build a working GraphQL API.
 After the starting the Spring Boot application the API is available on `http://localhost:8080/graphql`.

 The easiest way to try out and explore a GraphQL API is to use a tool like [GraphQL Playground](https://github.com/prisma/graphql-playground).
 Download it and run it.